Assaro/DD_Bot/sites/faq.md

         - This will be changed at some point, sorry for the Inconvenience

 ## I get ``` Unhandled exception.
 Discord.Net.HttpException: The server responded with error 50035: Invalid Form Body ``` when using the /list command
 - Too many characters in your list.
-Lower the ContainersPerList setting value until it works again
+Lower the `ContainersPerMessage` setting value until it works again

 ## How can i contact you
 - [Github Issue](https://github.com/Assaro/DD_Bot/issues/new)